sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 implement strategies like heartbeats and so, that acknoledge that the system is still going on.

-## fallbacks

-Prepare a list of possible fall back option in case that the expected function cannot be performed.

 ## test the system with fault injection techniques.